-*: Expressed in measured 14C years BP (not corrected for reservoir effect)
+*Expressed in measured 14C years BP (not corrected for reservoir effect).

-**: Shell dates are derived from the marine deposits above the peat layer and must be older than this layer
+**Shell dates are derived from the marine deposits above the peat layer and must be older than this layer.

-Palaeolandscape implication: The peat layer on top of the humic Velsen deposits is dated at about 6135 BC, indicating that the Velsen deposition at a depth of about 16 to 17 m –NAP ended around 6000–6100 BC.
+Palaeolandscape implication: The peat layer on top of the humic Velsen deposits is dated at about 6135 BC, indicating that the Velsen deposition at a depth of about 16–17 m –NAP ended around 6000–6100 BC.

 The shells at the base of the Wormer tidal channel deposits have been reworked and, therefore, give an age which is too old for the time of deposition.
 An age of about 6000 BC is estimated, based on the date of the peat sample (BW-3).
 This is in correspondence with the date of the top of the Basal Peat from the Velsertunnel pit location (VT-6; ± 16.0 m –NAP).

-<h1>Location Afrikahaven – H2b location (AH)
+<h1>Location: Afrikahaven – H2b location (AH)

-Table A4.9: 14C dates of exposure Afrikahaven – H2b location (AH).
-Reference: Veerkamp, 2001.
+Table A4.9.
+14C dates of exposure Afrikahaven – H2b location (AH) (Veerkamp, 2001)